By Kenan Behzat Sharpe |

 “Fantasy is sometimes dismissed as childish, or escapist, but I take what I am doing very, very seriously.
 For me fantasy isn’t about escaping from reality, it’s about re-encountering the challenges of the real world, but externalized and transformed.”

 In Grossman’s sense, then, The Magicians is clearly not escapist at all.
-Even in the moments where it most attempts to present an alternative world distant from our own, the worst realities of this world without fail catch up to it.
-The show is as much realist as it is fantastic—the only problem being that it cannot recognize itself in its mirror.
-It is oblivious to its own symptomaticity.
+Even in the moments where it most attempts to present an alternative world distant from our own, the worst realities of this world catch up to it.
+The show is as much realist as it is fantastic—the only problem being that it cannot recognize itself in its own mirror: it is oblivious to its own symptomaticity.

 Returning now to the opening proverb from Blake, it must be said that it is not the naïve and stubborn belief in magic that makes Quentin and his friends—or the reader of fantasies, or even the writers of fantasies—foolish: the feeling that there must be something more represents a righteous refusal of the bitter pill of “There Is No Alternative.”
 This is a necessary foolishness.
 Rather, their folly is something akin to that of the Bernie Sanders supporters, who are excoriated by the Democratic establishment for refusing to bow their heads to capitalist realism, but whose real shame lies in their not going far enough in their imagination of a better world.
-Fans of The Magicians are not wrong to believe in free tuition, unalienated labor, the transformation of work into play, a world beyond the white, male hero—but they are incorrect in thinking that we can simply imagine our way out of this mess.
-The old world dies hard.
-Salvation cannot be found on an individual basis.
-We must accept the necessity of collective action to destroy a world from which magic as an escape and compensatory fantasy was necessary in the first place.
+Fans of The Magicians are not wrong to believe in free tuition, unalienated labor, the transformation of work into play, a world beyond the white, male hero—but they are incorrect in thinking that we can each simply imagine our way out of this mess.
+Our individual daydreams will not destroy the world from which magic as an escape and compensatory fantasy was necessary in the first place.

 Immanuel Kant, “What Is Enlightenment,” 1784.